-This Unit of Competency covers the explosion-protection aspects of plant and machinery operation or maintenance.
+This Unit of Competence covers the explosion-protection aspects of plant and machinery operation or maintenance.
 It requires the ability to visually identify any damage or deterioration of explosion-protected equipment, monitor equipment and plant in relation to changes in the explosion hazard and to follow procedures to limit the risk of an explosion.

-This unit of competency is based on various parts of IEC 60079 series and any other relevant ISO/IEC standards that apply to this Unit of Competency.
+This unit of competence is based on various parts of IEC 60079 series and any other relevant standards that apply to this Unit of Competence.

-There is no minimum level of technical education applicable for this unit of Competency.
+There is no minimum level of technical education applicable for this unit of Competence.

-Competence in this unit shall be assessed in combination with, or after the gaining of, other competencies required by a given industry or enterprise for plant or machinery operation or installations, maintenance or service functions. (see Annex A).
+Competence in this unit shall be assessed in combination with, or after gaining other competence required by a given industry or enterprise for plant or machinery operation or installations, maintenance or service functions. (see Annex A).

-Note: Annex A sets out the specific prerequisite Units and the recommended general competencies and level assumed to be held by a person before undertaking training/assessment to achieve a Unit of Competency.
+NOTE Annex A sets out the specific prerequisite Units and the recommended general competence and level assumed to be held by a person before undertaking assessment to achieve a Unit of Competence.